Balonne

 Balonne has shown very soft population growth performance across periods assessed by AreaSearch

-Based on AreaSearch's analysis, Balonne's population is around 4367 as of November 2025.
-This reflects an increase of 47 people, a rise of 1.1% since the 2021 Census which reported a population of 4320 people.
-The change is inferred from the estimated resident population of 4356 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.10 persons per square kilometer, providing ample space per person.
-Population growth for the area was primarily driven by natural growth, contributing approximately 70.9% of overall population gains during recent periods.
+Balonne's population, as of February 2026, is approximately 4,375 people.
+This figure represents an increase of 55 individuals since the 2021 Census, which reported a population of 4,320 people.
+The growth was inferred from the estimated resident population of 4,356 in June 2024 and an additional 17 validated new addresses since the Census date.
+This results in a population density ratio of 0.10 persons per square kilometer.
+Balonne's 1.3% growth since the census is within 2.5 percentage points of the SA3 area (3.8%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 70.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Over this period, projections indicate a decline in overall population, with the area's population expected to contract by 459 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 96 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Projections indicate a decline in overall population by 459 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 25-34 age group, projected to expand by 96 people.

 Frequently Asked Questions - Population